Healthy Weight Management in Primary Care

 Continuing Education (CE)

-Cardea is accredited by the Institute for Medical Quality/California Medical Association for issuing AMA PRA Category 1 Credit(s)™ for physicians.
+Cardea is accredited by the California Medical Association for issuing AMA PRA Category 1 Credit(s)™ for physicians.

 Cardea designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.